maurodesouza/profile-readme-generator/README.md

 ## :dart: About ##

-Are you tired of manually editing your GitHub profile or missing out on the amazing features you can add to it? 😩 Configuring GitHub actions can also be a hassle, right?
-Say no more! 💪

-**Introducing a tool that lets you beautify your GitHub profile with a customized README, easily and in no time!** ✨ You can include whatever content you want, wherever you want it (*within the limitations of markdown, of course*). 📝

-**With this amazing tool, creating your own README has never been so simple and fast.** ⚡ You can save time and focus on what really matters - showcasing your skills and projects. 🚀

-**Don't miss out on the opportunity to enhance your GitHub profile.** Give it a try and see for yourself how easy and convenient it is! 😉
+Greetings!
+I'm Mahesh, as an electrifying embodiment of intellect and innovation, this electrical engineering student is a paragon of unquenchable curiosity and fervor for the IT sphere.
+Driven by an insatiable passion for the digital frontier, they are ceaselessly pursuing mastery of modern innovative technologies.
+An architect of the future, they are ceaselessly coding their journey into the heart of the digital revolution.

 <p align="center">
 <i>Loved the tool?
-Please consider <a href="https://www.paypal.com/donate/?hosted_button_id=FR3A2DGVYKGJS">donating 💸</a> to support its continuous<br/> improvement and development!</i>
+Please consider following me on LinkedIn<a href="https://www.linkedin.com/in/imaheshno1/"> Following</a> to support its continuous<br/> improvement and development!</i>
 </p>

 https://user-images.githubusercontent.com/54520907/173442002-dafc63ea-321f-4ce2-b349-be490b3a00ff.mp4